top of page

 After a successful stint with the Denver Broncos, Phillips left to become defensive coordinator of the Los Angeles Rams.
 Again, virtually overnight, Phillips was able to create a competitive defense.
 In only his second season with the Rams, they reached Super Bowl, and despite holding a Tom Brady-led New England Patriots offense to only 13 points, the Rams lost the game 13-3.

-Counting interim stints, Wade Phillips has been the head coach for more teams (6) than any other person.
+Counting interim stints, Wade Phillips has been the head coach for more NFL teams (6) than any other person.
 Multiple players under Phillips' system have won Defensive Player of the Year.
 They include Reggie White, Bryce Paup, Bruce Smith, J.J.
 Watt, and Aaron Donald.
 Two players have won Defensive Rookie of the year, Mike Croel and Shawne Merriman.

 After Denver's Super Bowl win Wade was awarded the National Football League Assistant Coach of the Year Award that is presented annually by the Associated Press to the top assistant coach in the NFL.
 His Super Bowl-winning defense with Denver is ranked as the 9th best defensive unit of all time.
 A Super Bowl 50 trophy donated by the Phillips can be viewed at the Museum of the Gulf Coast.
 He is enshrined next to his father here at the Museum.

 Phillips came out of retirement in 2022 to coach the Houston Roughnecks to a 7-3 record in the XFL's first season.
 The roughnecks lost their playoff game to Arlington, TX for the South Division Championship.
+After a merger of the XFL and UFL (United Football League) Phillips agreed to take the San Antonio Head Coaching job.
+He led the Brahmas to an 8–3 record in 2024.
+The team had one of the UFL's top defenses, allowing a League-best 15.3 points per game.
+San Antonio reached the UFL Championship where they lost against the Birmingham Stallions.

 Wade Phillips and his wife Laurie reside in Houston.
 He regularly attends the presentation of the Bum Phillips award, given out yearly at the Museum of the Gulf Coast to the Southeast Texas high school football Coach of the year.